mwhitney57/PiPAA/README.md

 - Background processes, such as downloading/caching media, will continue until terminated or finished executing, even after the application has closed.
     - This is due to how PiPAA asynchronously executes these tasks.
 A fix is already planned.
     - If you encounter this issue, open `Task Manager` and terminate the processes.
+- The application takes a long time to load media under certain circumstances.
+    - This is a bug introduced during development of versions `v0.9.3` and onward, and it's especially noticeable in `v0.9.4` when attempting to load media in multiple windows simultaneously.
+    - Stems from the media attribution process.
+Changes were made over time to improve reliability for remote media, but this increased complexity and hurts loading times.
+    - A fix is in the works and will be implemented in an upcoming snapshot of `v0.9.5`.

 ## 🧱 Building
 PiPAA should be simple to build on your own.
 It requires Java 17 or later and [Maven](https://maven.apache.org/).
 If you already have an IDE such as [Eclipse](https://eclipseide.org/), Maven should already be available within the application.